10 Online Competitions for High School Students

 Winners of the Patricia Grodd Poetry Prize receive several notable benefits, including publication of their poem in The Kenyon Review, which can serve as a major boost to their writing credentials and confidence.

-If you’re looking to build a project/research paper in the field of AI & ML, consider applying to Veritas AI!
+If you’re looking to build unique projects in the field of AI/ML, consider applying to Veritas AI!

-Veritas AI is founded by Harvard graduate students.
-Through the programs, you get a chance to work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
-In the past year, we had over 1000 students learn AI & ML with us.
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
 You can apply here!

 Image Source - ACSL Logo